Kinetic Turbulence in Collisionless High-Beta Plasmas: Numerical experiments

 \subsection{Effective viscous scale and sub-viscous turbulence}

 In~\S\ref{sec:theory} we argued that, in critically balanced turbulence, the effective viscous scale associated with scattering by ion-Larmor-scale kinetic instabilities satisfies $\ell_\nu \sim L {\rm M}_{\rm A}^{-3}$.
 This means that, for our simulations with ${\rm M}_{\rm A} \lesssim 1$, the viscous scale is expected to be close to, or, formally speaking, even above, the driving scale.
 Formally, we shall define the viscous scale as the scale at which the pressure anisotropy peaks.
 We obtain this scale in a way analogous to the regular energy-containing scale of the turbulence: if the velocity field has a spectrum of $\mathcal{E}_{\boldsymbol{u}} (k_\perp)$, then the energy-containing scale corresponds to the peak of $\delta u_k^2 \sim k_\perp \mathcal{E}_{\boldsymbol{u}} (k_\perp)$.
 For the viscosity, this means that the effective viscous scale $\ell_{\nu,{\rm eff}}$ corresponds to the value of $k_\perp$ at which the spectrum of pressure anisotropy $\mathcal{E}_{\Delta p}$ has a slope of $-1$.
 It is possible to define the effective viscous scale in other ways, e.g., by looking at the $k$-space peak of viscous dissipation.
-We do not use such a definition because of the non-local nature of the viscous dissipation (\S\ref{sec:energy_transfer}).
+We do not use such a definition because of the non-local nature of the viscous dissipation (e.g., the spatial scale at which most of the kinetic energy is removed is not necessarily the same as the scale at which most of the thermal energy is deposited; see \S\ref{sec:energy_transfer}).